Cayman Islands sunset

 Explore Skull Cave in Cayman Brac

-If you feel like exploring further, you can go for a short flight to Cayman Brac and check the Skull Cave.
-Skull Cave is located on the north side of Cayman Brac Island.
+If you feel like exploring further, take a short flight to Cayman Brac and check out the Skull Cave located on the north side of Cayman Brac Island.
 If you are traveling there by car, take the turnoff to West End Road just south of the airport runway.
-Once you reach West End Road, continue straight ahead along the road until it ends at the cliff edge overlooking the Caribbean Sea.
+Once you reach West End Road, continue straight along the road until it ends at the cliff edge overlooking the Caribbean Sea.
 There are no signs directing visitors to the cave itself, so keep an eye out for the distinctive opening into the rock face.

 Diving to discover a mermaid